nextcloud/maps/README.md

 The app can be built by running:

-    npm install
+    make

 This requires the following things to be present:
 * tar: for building the archive
 * curl: used if phpunit and composer are not installed to fetch them from the web
-* npm: for building and testing everything JS, only required if a package.json is placed inside the **js/** folder
+* npm: for building and testing everything JS, only required if a package.json is placed at the top of the repository

-The make command will install or update Composer dependencies if a composer.json is present and also **npm run build** if a package.json is present in the **js/** folder.
+The make command will install or update Composer dependencies if a composer.json is present and also **npm install** if a package.json is present at the top of the repository.
 The npm **build** script should use local paths for build systems and package managers, so people that simply want to build the app won't need to install npm libraries globally, e.g.:

 **package.json**:
 ```json